sirlilpanda/kicad-project-template/README.md

 - `README.md` : this file, suggest you change this one creating your project

 ## project settings
-there are currently very few project settings that can be changed (will will be change in the furture) these are:
+there are currently very few project settings that can be changed (will will be change in the future) these are:
 | setting                   | description                                                       |
 | ------------------------- | ----------------------------------------------------------------- |
 |has_been_set_up            | a flag to tell the setup action if the project has been set up    |